entelect-incubator/.NET/Phase 7/Dashboard/README.md

 ### **What are we building?**

-A basic Portal for Pezza to manage all their pizza, products, orders, customers and restaurant data.
+A basic Dashboard for Pezza to manage all their pizza, customers and orders.

 #### **Framework**